Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 All GeoJSON properties can be shown in the screen tip, along with values.

 ## Markdown
-A *markdown* visualizes one or more values in a formatted text.
+*Markdown* visualizes a text written in markup language that is converted to HTML.

-The values are merged into the markdown text definition of the visualization.
+We use [react-markdown](https://github.com/rexxars/react-markdown) which follows the [CommonMark](http://commonmark.org/) spec.
+For a quick CommonMark reference, see [here](http://commonmark.org/help/).

-To include a value in the markdown, add the value number wrapped in curly brackets.
-One would, for example, write {2} to include the second value.
+It is possible to merge values into the markdown by adding the value number wrapped in curly brackets.
+For example, you can write {2} to include the second value.

 ## Measure
 A *measure* visualizes one or more values